Shaggy13spe/gitflow4code/README.md

 * Get the status of a git repository

 ### gitflow4code roadmap
-* Allow for custom initialization of repository
 * Allow feature branches to be based off of branches other than develop
-* Allow for release and hotfix branches to be tagged when finishing

 ## Dependencies
 * git (if you have installed VS Code, this should also already exist on your machine)